kastl-ars/kubernetes-training/opentelemetry_docker/README.md

     traces --otlp-insecure --duration 5s --otlp-endpoint otelcollector:4317
 ```

+Repeat the command and use `logs` or `metrics` instead of `traces`, and you will
+send ... logs or metrics to the OpenTelemetry collector.

 ## Stop the otelcollector container

 Stop the `otelcollector` container by pressing CTRL-C in the first terminal.